King Brothers Productions: Entering the film industry

 In 1942, the Kozinskys changed their surnames to "King".

 They had an enormous success with Dillinger (1945).
 Morris told the press at the time:

 Nobody discovered us – we discovered ourselves.
 We didn't come in to this business as paupers and we won't go out of it as paupers ...
 It's like this- we're honest and our door is open to everybody.
 We've got no overhead – our overhead begins when we start shooting and ends the day we put the film in the can.
 That's the way we do business and we're not going to stop until we get an Academy Award and land one of our pictures in the Radio City Music Hall.

 Dillinger was written by Philip Yordan, who would work for the brothers on numerous occasions.
 He later described them:

 Frank was like a 300-pound Chinaman.
 Always a big cigar in his mouth and a drawer full of Hershey bars.
 Always wondering why he was so fat because, he says, "I don't eat."
 Maurice had been a prize fighter and would always have black coffee, but he was heavy too.
 When I first met them ... they weren't gangsters but they had [investments in] slot machines and they were probably running something [illegal] in town.
 Nobody questioned it.
 They had a few bucks, not rich, but they had a few bucks ...
 They were very honest.
 And they always paid me.

 The Kings had a production assistant, Arthur Gardner, who later recalled "Frank was the smartest brother and the leader.
 Maurie watched the money and Hymie just kind of tagged along ...
 Frank had a good story mind and supervised everything ...
 I believe Frank King would have succeeded in any business.
 He was a sharp as a tack."

 In 1945, they announced plans to make their most expensive film yet, the musical Golden Girl starring Belita.
-The film was released as, Suspense.
+The film was released as Suspense.

 New Company

 In September 1950, the King Brothers changed how they financed their films.
 They publicly floated their company, getting permission to use a million $1-par shares.
 They issued $300,000 worth of shares and used it to finance Drums in the Deep South. $300,000 was later raised for The Syndicate.
 The King Brothers paid $70,000 for 70,000 of their own shares.
 There were over 700 shareholders and the King Brothers took 50% of the profits.

+In 1954 they signed a contract with RKO.

 The King Brothers later sued RKO for mismanaging the distribution and sale of three of their films, The Brave One, Carnival Story and Drums in the Deep South, claiming $6,030,000 in damages.

+In 1957 the company reported a profit of $46,000.

+In the 1950s and 1960s the Kings worked several times in Germany with films such as Carnival Story and Captain Sinbad.
+In 1958 the company said it had $10 million in production.